wyhuai/DDNM/README.md

 Download the CelebA testset and put it into `DDNM/exp/datasets/celeba/`.

-Download the ImageNet testset and put it into `DDNM/exp/datasets/imagenet/`.
+Download the ImageNet testset and put it into `DDNM/exp/datasets/imagenet/` and replace the file `DDNM/exp/imagenet_val_1k.txt`.

 Run the following command.
 You may increase the batch_size to accelerate evaluation.
 ```